 Timing is critical when taking oral antiviral treatments.
 They are most effective when started as soon as possible, and must be started within 5 days of symptoms starting or testing positive for COVID-19.
-People who are eligible for COVID-19 treatments, should talk to their doctor or Nurse Practitioner before they get sick to discuss if a COVID-19 treatment will be right for them and help ensure quick they have access to treatment if needed.
+People who are at higher risk of severe illness are encouraged to talk to their doctor or nurse practitioner before they get sick to discuss if a COVID-19 treatment will be right for them and develop a COVID-19 plan to ensure they have quick access to treatment if needed.

-More information about COVID-19 treatments for people with disability can be found in the Information sheet for people with disability.
+More information about COVID-19 treatments for people with disability, including for people with swallowing difficulties, can be found in the Information sheet for people with disability.